HPC-dev-acc/mario-demo/docs/04-test.md

 - **URS-016**: Idling leaves the collision box unchanged while the sprite narrows.
 - **URS-017**: Stomping an NPC produces a brief star effect at the impact point.
 - **URS-018**: The home screen shows a large, stylized title before play begins.
-- **URS-021**: A trunk glides from the left to the right faster than other characters without affecting the player.
+- **URS-021**: A trunk glides from the left to the right faster than other characters without affecting the player and remains visible when passing red lights.
 - **URS-019**: Launching the game displays a brief HPC Games splash before the home screen.
 - **URS-020**: NPCs waiting at red lights animate instead of standing motionless.
 - **URS-022**: Developer mode shows an NPC panel where **NPC1** spawns an OL from the right and **NPC2** spawns a Trunk from the left.